-Movie Aspect Ratio Comedy: How Framing Shapes the Laughs
+Movie Aspect Ratio Comedy and How Framing Makes Jokes Land

 The unsung hero: why aspect ratio matters in comedy